Yaachaka/C_book_solutions/cknkCh12/cknkCh12Exrc/README.md

 <!-- START: Problem Statement -->

-Write the `evaluate_position` function described in Excrcise 13 of Chapter 9.
+Write the `evaluate_position` function described in Exercise 13 of Chapter 9.
 Use pointer arithmetic—not subscripting—to visit array elements.
 Use a single loop instead of nested loops.

 <!-- END: Problem Statement -->